 Le Corbusier: Ideas and Forms by William J.R.
 Curtis

 Le Corbusier edited by H. Allen Brooks

-Le Corbusier: Early Works by Charles-Edouard Jeanneret-Gris with contributions by Geoffrey Baker, by Jacques Gubler
+Le Corbusier: Early Works by Charles-Edouard Jeanneret-Gris with contributions by Geoffrey Baker and Jacques Gubler

-Le Corbusier: La progettazione come mutamento Catalog of the exhibition at the Università Statale, Milan (December 15, 1986January 31, 1987), edited by Cesare Blasi, by Gabriella Padovano
+Le Corbusier: La progettazione come mutamento Catalog of the exhibition at the Università Statale, Milan (December 15, 1986–January 31, 1987), edited by Cesare Blasi and Gabriella Padovano

 The Decorative Art of Today by Le Corbusier, translated and introduced by James I. Dunnett

 L’Esprit Nouveau: Le Corbusier und die Industrie, 1920–1925 Catalog of the exhibition at the Museum für Gestaltung, Zürich(March 28–May 10, 1987)